Please note the following COVID-related policies to reduce the over-all size of the event and reduce risk of exposure to Covid-19:

 (SLUG members receive a $10 discount on race registration.
 Click here for more details.)

-We are pleased to announce that Mile 90 Photography will be photographing the 2020 Berryman Trail Races!
-Free digital downloads and low-cost prints will be available to runners during the week following the conclusion of the race.
+We are pleased to announce that Mile 90 Photography will be photographing the 2021 Berryman Trail Races!
+Free digital downloads and low-cost prints will be available to runners after the race.

 Time and Location